athomasoriginal/com.betweentwoparens/src/pages/blog-posts/001-creating-a-clojurescript-project-from-scratch.md

 2. [:css-dirs](https://figwheel.org/config-options#css-dirs) - when `css` files change in the `resources` directory figwheel recompiles and re-loads them in the browser
 3. [:main](https://clojurescript.org/reference/compiler-options#main) - This is an option that figwheel passes to the `ClojureScript compiler` which tells the compiler which file is our apps `entry point`.

-With our `dev build configuration` in place, we have one last step
+As you may have guessed, `Fighwheel` is going to replace the need for us to use `-w`, `-r` and `-c` above.
+It is a separate program that provides richer versions of those built-in commands.
+With our `dev build configuration` in place, we have one last step.

 ### Step 9 - Update :dev Alias